-Government-wide fund net position are divided into three components:
+Government-wide fund net position is divided into three components:

-Net investment in capital assets - represents the cost of capital assets, less accumulated depreciation reduced by the outstanding balances of any borrowings that are attributable to the acquisition or improvement of those assets plus deferred outflows of resources less deferred inflows of resources.
-The net investment in capital assets for the year ending June 30, 2016, was \$222,551.
+Net investment in capital assets - Represents the cost of capital assets, less accumulated depreciation reduced by the outstanding balances of any borrowings that are attributable to the acquisition or improvement of those assets plus deferred outflows of resources less deferred inflows of resources.
+The net investment in capital assets for the year ending June 30, 2021 was \$137,924.

-Restricted net assets - consists of net assets with constraints placed on their use either by external groups such as creditors, grantors, contributors or laws or regulations of other governments less related liabilities and deferred inflows of resources.
-The School did not have any restricted net position as of June 30, 2016.
+Restricted net assets - Consists of net assets with constraints placed on their use either by external groups such as creditors, grantors, contributors or laws or regulations of other governments less related liabilities and deferred inflows of resources.
+The School did not have any restricted net position as of June 30, 2021.

-Unrestricted - indicates all other net position that is available to fund future operations.
+Unrestricted - Indicates all other net position that is available to fund future operations.